HarshKothari21/Covid-19_System_and_Analysis/README.md

 # Covid-19_Analysis
-Analysis of covid-19 data using python library pandas, matplotlib, beautiful soap, request, and seaborn.
+Analysis of covid-19 data using python library pandas, matplotlib, beautiful soap, request, seaborn and plotly(interactive plots).

 # Notification system
 Build-ed a real time notification system that notifies latest updates regarding CORONA virus by Scrapping and cleaning the